Aatikah-Sheikh/Red-Object-Detection/README.md

 10. Check your email inbox to confirm receipt of the alert with the image attachment.

 ## Troubleshooting
--**Python module errors:** Make sure your Python environment is visible to MATLAB ('pyenv').
+-**Python module errors:**
+     - Make sure your Python environment is visible to MATLAB ('pyenv').
+     - Some packages might not be installed.
+     - Double-check you are using Python 3.x compatible with MATLAB.

 -**Email not sending:**

-    -Confirm you set up an App Password and allowed less secure apps.
+    - Confirm you set up an App Password and allowed less secure apps.
-    -In simulation settings make sure 'Single Simulation Output' is unticked.
+    - In simulation settings make sure 'Single Simulation Output' is unticked.
+    - Path to LiveFrame.jpg is incorrect.

  ![Simulation Check](https://github.com/aatikah21/ParrotMinidroneRedAlert/blob/main/images/Screenshot%202025-07-04%20104509.png)